The Fintech Newsletter

 The consumer personal finance market is home to dozens (if not hundreds) of startups that have helped their users, but haven’t been able to fully transform their financial lives.
 But now, thanks to generative AI, the much-discussed topic of “self-driving money” finally has a chance to achieve its potential.

-Olivia Moore is a partner on the consumer tech team at Andreessen Horowitz, where she focuses on investing in AI.
+Olivia Moore is a partner on the consumer investing team at Andreessen Horowitz, where she focuses on AI.

 Anish Acharya Anish Acharya is an entrepreneur and general partner at Andreessen Horowitz.
 At a16z, he focuses on consumer investing, including AI-native products and companies that will help usher in a new era of abundance.